Following our too frequent mess-ups in life, forgiveness is so refreshing! We must forgive others if we are to be forgiven.

 When Jesus declared His purpose to the Jews in Nazareth (Luke 4:18-19), the theme of His comments focused on liberty so that humanity can be reconciled and at-one with God.
-Austin Del Castillo posits that we human beings tend to work at cross-purposes to God, imprisoning ourselves and others in our adversarial relationships.
-The key to our cell is true forgiveness, for it is only through this means that we will be reconciled to God and to each other.
+Austin Del Castillo posits that we human beings tend to work at cross-purposes to G. . .

-Kindness, the fifth fruit of the Spirit in Galatians 5, goes hand-in-hand with love.
-It is an active expression of love toward God and fellow man.
-As we come out of this calloused world, we must develop kindness through the power of God's Spirit.
+Kindness goes hand-in-hand with love.
+It is an active expression of love toward God and fellow man, produced through the power of God's Spirit.

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.